What is Windows Terminal?

 Customized schemes and configurations

 You can configure your Windows Terminal to have a variety of color schemes and settings.
-To learn how to make your own color scheme, visit the Color schemes page.
-You can also find custom Terminal configurations in the Custom terminal gallery.
+To learn how to customize your prompt with cool themes, see Tutorial: Set up a custom prompt for PowerShell or WSL with Oh My Posh To learn how to make your own color scheme, visit the Color schemes page.

 There are a variety of custom commands you can use in Windows Terminal to have it feel more natural to you.
 If you don't like a particular keyboard shortcut, you can change it to whatever you prefer.